8 Easy Solutions to Fix iPhone Boot Loop (iOS 16 Supported)

 Firstly make sure that the device info displaying on the window is right, correct it if any data is wrong.
 Then you may need to tap the Download button to download the latest firmware package and verify it quickly.

-Step 3Fix iPhone boot loop
+Step 3Fix iPhone stuck in boot loop

 When the program completes downloading, you will see the Repair button, just tap on it to start fixing the iPhone boot loop.
 There's one thing you need to keep in mind, which is to remain your device connecting to the computer during the repairing process in case that some unexpected issues may occur.